-Film noir is so strongly bound to the 1940s in so many ways that we could trace the arc of the change in America society by looking at the evolution of these films.
+Film noir is so strongly bound to the 1940s in so many ways that we could trace the arc of the change in American society by looking at the evolution of these films.

-- Wartime period (1941-1946) is the fase of the private eye and the lone wolf, and in general there is more talk than action.
-This is when war started to impress its fear and insecurities upon American people, who felt alone and unprotected in the face of a huge disaster.
-Hollywood started to find new ways of expressing this in films.
+- Wartime period (1941-1946) is the phase of the private eye and the lone wolf, and in general, there is more talk than action.
+This is when the war started to impress its fear and insecurities upon American people, who felt alone and unprotected in the face of a huge disaster.
+Hollywood began to find new ways of expressing this in films.

 So, can it be said that film noir depicts the zeitgeist of the 1940s?

 Critics don’t seem to agree.
-In spite of all the many connections between film noir and the time period it was produced in, there is still something more to this films, something that goes beyond the limits of time and that in later decades would have produce the neo noir.
+In spite of all the many connections between film noir and the period it was produced in, there is still something more to these films.
+Something that goes beyond the limits of time and that in later decades would produce the neo noir.

-By depicting the 1940s with characteristic that were closely bound to that time, film noir produced something universal, something that is still able to speak to viewers decades later.
+By depicting the 1940s with characteristics that were closely bound to that time, film noir produced something universal, something that is still able to speak to viewers decades later.